-As of September 30, 2007, reserves for the environmental contingencies and other claims totaled approximately 353.
-YPF Holdings Inc.'s Management believes it has adequately reserved for all environmental contingencies, which are probable and can be reasonably estimated as of such time; however, changes in circumstances could result in changes, including additions, to such reserves in the future.
+As of December 31, 2007, reserves for the environmental contingencies and other claims totaled approximately 421.
+YPF Holdings Inc.'s Management believes it has adequately reserved for all environmental contingencies, which are probable and can be reasonably estimated as of such time; however, changes in circumstances, including new information or new requirements of governmental entities, could result in changes, including additions, to such reserves in the future.
 The most significant contingencies are described in the following paragraphs: